baranov-V-V/HashTable/README.md

 #### Find

-Now since we optimized the slowest part of our hash table, lets look at function which is the second in speed.
-After hash is calculated we go down a chain and compare keys in nodes with key to find.
+Now since we optimized the slowest part of our hash table, lets look at function which is the slowest now.
+It is find function which can be seen in profile pictures as "Find".
+In order to speed it up we need to understand how it works.
+So when we want to find a word we 1)calculate hash of key-word 2)go down a chain which is responsible for that hash value and compare keys in nodes with key to find.\

+So by making new compare stings function we can achieve greater performances since strcmp is ineffective.
+Firstly, lets rewrite string compare function using inline asm in C in order to make faster because of less memory accesses.

 In order to make it faster we can store key-strings in avx registers (_m256i_ type in C) (because they can store up to 32 bytes and most of the english words are shorter than 32 symbols).
 So again we will use intrinsics functions to compare avx registers efficiently.

 Results after implementing _m256i_ are not so optimistic.
 The decrease in speed can be seen clearly.
 The work time of Find function increased from 2.4 sec to 12.0 sec: